-Share your thoughts and build on what others say in the comment section below. 🙂
+Share your thoughts, as well, in the comment section below. 🙂

 - See Niccolò Machiavelli, Discourses on Livy, trans.
 Harvey C. Mansfield and Nathan Tarcov (Chicago: University of Chicago Press, 1996), bk.
 2, chaps.
 4, 19; The Political Works of James Harrington, ed.
 J.G.A.
 Pocock (Cambridge: Cambridge University Press, 1977), 320–25.

-- For an engrossing account see Toobin, Too Close to Call.
+- For an engrossing account, see Toobin, Too Close to Call.

 - See Edward S. Corwin, Total War and the Constitution.
 In a review by Carl Brent Swisher, published by The Academy of Political Science in June 1947, one can read: “He portrays the continuous course of constitutional change through World War I, the Great Depression and the New Deal, and World War II.
 He finds, throughout, a movement away from state rights, away from Congressional domination of the federal government, and away from judicial intervention to protect the people from the political branches of their government.
 Consistently throughout, he sees the increase of executive power and the growth of control by inadequately restrained administrative agencies.
-He sees this trend as likely to continue in the regime he calls ‘Total Peace’.”
+He sees this trend as likely to continue in the regime he calls ‘Total Peace.’”